 Red cabbage sprouts by themselves are pretty.

 4. I still eat 3-day-old oat sprouts twice a day per Sprouting hulled oats.
-I don’t eat them with Brassicaceae species, but wait at least an hour later with Avena nuda oats in the morning, and AGE-less chicken vegetable soup in the evening.
+I don’t eat them with Brassicaceae species, but with Avena nuda oats in the morning, and AGE-less chicken vegetable soup in the evening.